gdaless20/Engineering_4_Notebook/README.md

 ### Reflection

-The servo code was given in the assignment, and you just had to add it on to the end of the While True so the assigment went pretty smoothly.
-We were in the wrong pin because I thought that the 7th pin down was GP7, but it was actually GP5 so once we had that figured out the servo worked and we were done.
+The servo code was given in the assignment, and you just had to add it to the end of the While True, so the assignment went pretty smoothly.
+I ignored the pin map, which was probably the disconnect.
+We were in the wrong pin because I thought the 7th pin down was GP7, but it was GP5, so once we had that figured out, the servo worked, and we were done.

 ## Crash Avoidance Part 1